algolia/pwa-ecom-ui-template/README.md

 1. [Fork this repository](https://help.github.com/articles/fork-a-repo/)
 1. [Clone the forked repository](https://help.github.com/articles/cloning-a-repository/) to your local machine
 1. Install the dependencies: `npm install` or `yarn install`
-1. If you want to use the default `latency` application, continue with the next step.
+1. If you want to use the default `latency` application, continue with the next step
 If you want to use your own application, [run the CLI tool](#running-the-cli-tool)
 1. Configure the [environment variables](#connecting-your-algolia-app-to-the-ui)
 1. Start the development server: `npm run dev` or `yarn dev`